-A fresh raw and paleo take on falafel wraps filled with chopped tomatoes and cucumbers, wrapped in a collard leaf and drizzled with a parsley tahini sauce.
+This fresh take on a falafel wrap is filled with chopped tomatoes and cucumbers, wrapped in a collard leaf and drizzled with a parsley tahini sauce.

-These raw and paleo falafel wraps are my idea of fast, fresh portable food.
+These vegan falafel wraps are my idea of fast, fresh portable food.
 All it takes is a bit of prep work, which can mostly be done ahead of time, and they’re ready to pack in a lunchbox or take on a picnic.

 I should start off by saying that these aren’t your typical falafel wraps.
 You won’t find any chickpeas or pita bread here.
 There’s also no frying involved and they’re totally raw which means they’re nice and fresh and great served at room temperature.

-They’re made with raw and paleo falafel balls, chopped fresh tomatoes and cucumbers, then wrapped in a hearty collard leaf and drizzled with a fresh parsley tahini sauce.
+They’re made with raw vegan falafel balls, chopped fresh tomatoes and cucumbers, and then wrapped in a hearty collard leaf and drizzled with a fresh parsley tahini sauce.

 The falafel balls themselves are made from a mix of pistachios and sesame seeds along with a generous pinch of spices like cumin and coriander and fresh herbs like parsley and chives.